The importance of effective sales follow-up to convert a customer

 - Acquisition of a lead : You first collect the contact details of a potential customer via a form, a phone call or a chat request.

 - Prospect Qualification : At this point, prospects don’t know much about your business.
 Your sales team follows up to determine if the lead is relevant to you or not.

-- Set an appointment : Once the prospect has been qualified, you organize an online or face-to-face meeting to present your company and your services, and to better understand the prospect’s needs.
+- Make an appointment : Once the prospect is qualified, you organize an online or face-to-face meeting to present your business and your services, and to better understand the prospect’s needs.